Murray Scown

 Bio

-Murray Scown is a geographer with a passion for spatial analyses of complex social-ecological systems.
-His research utilises big data and GIS to map, measure, and model land use and river systems across a range of scales from local to continental.
-His research currently focuses on the role that agriculture will play in achieving the SDGs and, in particular, how to quantify trade-offs among potentially competing environmental, social, and economic goals in agriculture.
-He is also involved in ongoing research with collaborators in the US and Australia exploring social-ecological resilience in rivers and other geomorphic systems that are potentially threatened by climate change.
+Murray Scown is a geographer with a passion for spatial analyses of complex, coupled environmental and social systems.
+His research utilises large geospatial datasets and GIS to map, measure, model, and manage land use and river systems across a range of scales from local to global.
+His research focuses on understanding the interacting spatial and temporal dynamics of environmental change, land use, power, and institutions.
+He is involved in ongoing interdisciplinary research with collaborators in the Netherlands, Poland, USA, and Australia exploring social-ecological resilience in land and river systems that are potentially threatened by environmental and societal change.